osztenkurden/CS-GO-Observer-Custom-HUD/README.md

 	//Here happens magic
 }
 ```
-`data`
-variable is being passed to it, and from that we can take actions, such as getting informations about players, map, round phases, etc. Below you will find detailed information about received information :>
+`data` argument is being passed to it, and from that we can take actions, such as getting informations about players, map, round phases, etc. Below you will find detailed information about received information :>

 ### `data`